-- Grievances are to be made in writing and submitted to evaluations@cochraneminorhockey.com - a non-refundable fee of \$250 is required to be paid to have your grievance addressed - The following must be included in the written grievance: - The Division(s) for which the grievance relates; - The exact aspect(s) of the Evaluation Process being grieved; - Any supporting documentation or information; - The contact information of the individual submitting the grievance; Any resolution(s) being sought. - An Executive Member will be assigned to the grievance and will evaluate the submission to determine if the grievance meets the requirements of this policy and/or merits the necessity of an investigation. - If the Executive Member assigned to the grievance determines that the grievance will be acted upon, he or she will appoint a member of the CMHA Board, who is unrelated to the nature of the grievance, to investigate. - The member of the CMHA board appointed to conduct the investigation may obtain the assistance of up to two CMHA related individuals (with the approval of the Executive Committee Member who received the grievance) to conduct the investigation.
-The additional individuals may include an unrelated Parent of an CMHA player/goaltender, CMHA Staff, CMHA Committee Member, CMHA Directors, CMHA Coordinators, etc. - The CMHA Board Member assigned to investigate the grievance may contact the individual who submitted the grievance to obtain clarity and/or further information.
-In most cases this contact is encouraged. - The investigation will be thorough, complete and timely. - The investigation results and recommendations will be provided to the Executive Committee Member who was assigned the grievance for review and final decision. - The Executive Committee Member assigned the grievance will provide a response in writing to the individual who submitted the grievance.
+- 1. Grievances are to be made in writing and submitted to evaluations@cochraneminorhockey.com - 2. a non-refundable fee of \$250 is required to be paid to have your grievance addressed. - 3.
+The following must be included in the written grievance:

+- The Division(s) for which the grievance relates. - The exact aspect(s) of the Evaluation Process being grieved. - Any supporting documentation or information. - The contact information of the individual submitting the grievance; Any resolution(s) being sought. - a.
+An Executive Member will be assigned to the grievance and will evaluate the submission to determine if the grievance meets the requirements of this policy and/or merits the necessity of an investigation. - b.
+If the Executive Member assigned to the grievance determines that the grievance will be acted upon, he or she will appoint a member of the CMHA Board, who is unrelated to the nature of the grievance, to investigate. - c.
+The member of the CMHA board appointed to conduct the investigation may obtain the assistance of up to two CMHA related individuals (with the approval of the Executive Committee Member who received the grievance) to conduct the investigation.
+The additional individuals may include an unrelated Parent of an CMHA player/goaltender, CMHA Staff, CMHA Committee Member, CMHA Directors, CMHA Coordinators, etc. - d.
+The CMHA Board Member assigned to investigate the grievance may contact the individual who submitted the grievance to obtain clarity and/or further information.
+In most cases this contact is encouraged. - e.
+The investigation will be thorough, complete, and timely. - f.
+The investigation results and recommendations will be provided to the Executive Committee Member who was assigned the grievance for review and final decision. - g.
+The Executive Committee Member assigned the grievance will provide a response in writing to the individual who submitted the grievance. - h.
+The response provided by the Executive Committee Member is final.
+Appeals will not be acted upon.